kareemknowscode/ca-economy-outages/README.md

 **INSERT DISTRIBUTION OF TVDS (HISTOGRAM)**

 Wrapping up our test, we found that the p-value of the test ended up being p = 0.0019, which is far below our significance level of 0.05.
 From this, we rejected the null hypothesis, meaning that there is a high probability that the distributions we tested are different, which in turn implies that there is a high likelihood of the data being MAR.

+## Hypothesis Testing

+During our previous analysis, we found that severe weather was the cause of most power outages in California.
+Our current objective is to determine if there is a notable difference in the average GSP loss during these outages compared to those caused by other reasons in our ‘CAUSE.CATEGORY’ column.

+#### Setup

+**Null Hypothesis/H0**: The mean GSP loss during power outages caused specifically by severe weather is equal to the mean GSP loss during power outages caused by other reasons.

+**Alternative Hypothesis/H1**: The mean GSP loss during power outages caused specifically by severe weather is different from the mean GSP loss during power outages caused by other reasons.

+For this test, we selected the `‘CAUSE.CATEGORY’` and `‘PC.REALGSP.STATE’` columns.
+When performing this two-sided test, we wanted to take into consideration any form of outage causation and the real GSP of California itself, not including the rest of the United States.
+The test statistic we used was the absolute difference in means, to try and capture any change between the two groups we selected.
+We decided to use a permutation test to account for variability in the data and assess whether or not our observed difference in means was real or random, and we will test at the 5% significance level.

+The absolute difference in means that we observed was `60.87142857143044`

+#### Testing

+#insert distribution plot#

+The graph above shows our observed difference in means relative to the distribution of our simulated test results.

+#### Conclusion
+We conclude that at the 5% significance level, given p=0.854, we are unable to reject our null hypothesis.
+From this, we can conclude that there may be no significant difference between the average loss in GSP for outages caused by severe weather versus outages caused by other reasons.
+The strong evidence in favor of our null hypothesis suggests that any change in real GSP for California just might be utterly random in terms of reasons for an outage.